 Nyberg and Gräsbeck continued the research of von Bonsdorff and proved that the tapeworm causes vitamin B 12 (cobalamin) deficiency in its host.
 Subsequently Gräsbeck continued research on the protein-mediated transport of vitamin B 12.
 Together with Kai Simons they were the first to isolate Castle's intrinsic factor and to describe haptocorrin (which they called R-binder).
 Lamberg introduced radioactive iodine for the modern diagnosis and for the study of thyroid diseases and confirmed iodine deficiency being the cause of endemic goitre in Finland.
 De la Chapelle subsequently became a recognised medical geneticist, now emeritus professor of medical genetics of Helsinki University and working in Columbus, Ohio.
 Simons has become a famous cell biologist, now Head of a Max Planck Institute in Dresden, Germany.
 Frej Fyhrquist produced his thesis on renin-angiotensin, became an expert on the hormonal regulation of blood pressure, and is now emeritus professor of internal medicine and was Head of the Institute until the end of 2003, succeeding Gräsbeck who was the head 1971-1994.

 The Institute grew and moved several times and is now located in the impressive building Biomedicum Helsinki, an agglomerate of medical research and teaching institutions directly or loosely attached to Helsinki University and the University Hospital.
 Over the years, many of the Research Units have formed administratively independent institutes, however, in practice integrated with Minerva.
-Especially worth mentioning is the Folkhälsan Institute of Genetics, once headed by de la Chapelle and later by Jim Schröder, professor of genetics and now President of the Minerva Foundation.
+Especially worth mentioning is the Folkhälsan Institute of Genetics, once headed by de la Chapelle and later by Jim Schröder, Professor of Genetics.
 This Institute is now completely independent and is headed by prof. Anna-Elina Lehesjoki.